R.N. to B.S.N. Pathway, Bachelor of Science in Nursing (B.S.N.)

 Supporting Course Requirements | ||

-Choose from 0-3 hours of the following: | 0-3 | |
+Choose one from the following: | 0-3 | |

-Social Statistics (does not meet Element 2) | ||
+Social Statistics | ||

-Introduction to Statistical Reasoning (Element 2) | ||
+Introduction to Statistical Reasoning (Element 2) G | ||

 Applied Statistics (Element 2) G | ||